avtar

 When you are being charged too much: get what’s rightfully yours.

 What must an ancillary fee statement include?
 Which fees are actually permitted?
 And what should you do if your ancillary fee statement is too high?
-Everything you need to know about disputing your ancillary fee statement: Time limits, entitlements and a practical template.
+Everything you need to know about disputing your ancillary fee statement: time limits, entitlements and a practical template.

 How to dispute your ancillary fee statement